MohammedZainJ/MohammedZainJ/README.md

 ---

 ## 🚀 About Me
-- Full-Stack Developer with hands-on experience in React, Node.js, Python, and AWS
+- Full-Stack Developer with hands-on experience in MERN Stack, Python and AWS
 - Practical skills in Machine Learning, Deep Learning, and intelligent system integration
 - Experienced in developing end-to-end web apps (frontend + backend + API + cloud)
 - Strong understanding of CNNs, NLP basics, and model deployment workflows